Rauks/Minecraft-RCON-Console/README.md

 The backend allows multiple observability features to monitor and troubleshoot the RCON requests and the backend itself:
 - [Metrics](https://opentelemetry.io/docs/concepts/signals/metrics/) are available at the `/metrics` endpoint.
 - [Traces](https://opentelemetry.io/docs/concepts/signals/traces/) can be exported to an OpenTelemetry collector (e.g. [Grafana Alloy](https://grafana.com/docs/alloy/latest/)).
 Requires the `opentelemetry` feature to be enabled and the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable to be set.
 - [Logs](https://opentelemetry.io/fr/docs/concepts/signals/logs/) in stdout.
-Enablindg the `opentelemetry` feature will change the logs to be JSON formatted with extra fields.
+Enabling the `opentelemetry` feature will change the logs to be JSON formatted with extra fields.

 ## Build